NxPKG/khulnasoft-docs/content/stream/uploading-videos/player-api.md

 - `src` {{<type>}}string{{</type>}}

-  - The video id from the video you've uploaded to Cloudflare Stream should be included here.
+  - The video id from the video you've uploaded to Khulnasoft Stream should be included here.

 - `width` {{<type>}}integer{{</type>}}